Skip to content

 A guide to walking the Via Dolorosa in Jerusalem Old City: the 14 Stations of the Cross, the route from Lions Gate to the Holy Sepulchre, and the Friday procession.

 The Via Dolorosa — the “Way of Sorrows” — is the processional route through Jerusalem’s Old City that, by Christian tradition, traces Jesus’s final walk from his condemnation to his crucifixion and burial.
-Marked by 14 Stations of the Cross, it is one of the world’s most walked pilgrimage routes, and you can follow it on your own or with a guide.
+Marked by 14 Stations of the Cross, it is one of the world’s most walked pilgrimage routes, and you can follow it on your own, with an app, or with a guide.

 What the Via Dolorosa is